- Large variety of plan options tailored to homeowners wants and needs

 It’s no secret that many of us are obsessed with having a beautiful lawn.
 If you long for thick green grass to surround your home, you’re certainly not alone.
 According to the National Association of Landscape Professionals, 78% of adults in the US reported having a home with a lawn or landscaping in 2016.

-Planting grass seed, growing a lawn, and maintaining your grass takes a lot of time and effort.
+Planting grass seed, growing a lawn, and maintaining your grass take a lot of time and effort.
 If you’re thinking it’d be easier to hire a professional, we recommend TruGreen for all of your lawn service needs.
-Get your free quote from TruGreen by giving them a call at 888.535.3193 or providing your zip code online.
+Get your free quote from TruGreen by giving them a call at 1-866-817-2172 or providing your zip code online.

 We’ve broken down each step below:

-Before you plant any grass seed, you’ll want to prep your soil to create the best grass growing conditions.
-You’ll need to remove any large debris from the soil, such as rocks or sticks, as well as pulling any existing plants such as weeds.
-Large clumps of soil should be broken up into smaller pieces, but some clumps are OK.
+Before you plant any grass seed, you’ll want to prep your soil to create the best grass-growing conditions.
+You’ll need to remove any large debris from the soil, such as rocks or sticks, as well as pull any existing plants such as weeds.
+Large clumps of soil should be broken up into smaller pieces, but some lumps are OK.
 Soil that’s too fine will make it difficult for your seeds to establish roots.

 By hand or by using a spreader, evenly distribute grass seed onto the raked or tilled area of your lawn.
 For best results, try to plant about 16 seeds per square inch of soil.
 Too many seeds in one area can cause them to fight to establish roots and use resources.
 This can lead to bare spots or patchy, thin grass.